T0mmy312/RecursiveRendererCpp/README.md

 # RecursiveRendererCpp

-A 3d renderer based on a recursive raycasting approach
+A 3d renderer based on a recursive raycasting approach that is the successor to my python renderer, but is also abandoned.

-(The completeRenderer.h file doesn't mean that it works its just a file with all header files included)